 All solutions demonstrate advantages and disadvantages.
 Therefore, you should assess them carefully before finalising your way forward.
 Do not jump out of the frying pan into the fire.

 So, therefore, choose an insolvency practitioner you trust.

 Who then will I deal with at HBG Advisory?

-Sandra, a qualified Insolvency Practitioner IP, has for many years, helped individuals back on their feet.
+Sandra, a qualified Insolvency Practitioner IP, has for many years helped individuals back on their feet.
 An excellent listener and will gently guide you through a stressful time.
-Sandra remains a director of the practice, and her team remain happy to assist you, to step into a less stressful life.
+Sandra remains a director of the practice, and her team remain pleased to assist you to step into a less stressful life.